bitfragment/plnotes/_go/program-structure.md

 * Programs are lexically scoped within blocks
 * "Inner" (inside a nested block) declarations of a given name will *shadow* or *hide* "outer" declarations of the same name
 * Use `var` if you need to declare a universe-block (i.e. global) variable inside a function

-## Sources

-Alan A. A. Donovan and Brian W. Kernighan, *[The Go Programming Language].*
-Addison-Wesley, 2016, Chapter 2: Program Structure

-[The Go Programming Language]: http://www.gopl.io/